joaquinboto/joaquinboto/README.md

 # Hi, I'm Joaquin Boto 👋
-I'm a Front End developer.
+I'm a Full Stack Web Developer.

 ## 🚀 About Me

-🧠 Me apasiona aprender , me emociona saber que siempre hay algo por aprender y que se pueden hacer infinidades de cosas mediante codigo.
+🧠 I am passionate about learning, I am excited to know that there is always something to learn and that infinite things can be done through code.

 ## 🛠 Skills
+● HTML
-Javascript, HTML, CSS , Bootstrap , Sass , React JS
+● CSS , Express , Node ,
+● SASS
+● REACT
+● EXPRESS
+● NODE
+● POSTGRES
+● MONGODB